FREQUENTLY ASKED QUESTIONS

 I applied in 1976, do you still have my recommendation letters on file?

-No. Please get and submit new recommendation letters every five years (at the outset).
+No. Please get and submit new recommendation letters every five years at the outset.
+(For this coming summer that means 2010 and later.)

 Should my recommendation letters be current and specific?

 Yes.
-Please do not send aged photocopies of recommendation letters written on your behalf, for a different organization, a decade ago.
-We don't like them, and we can bet that your recommenders would be bothered if they found out you were recycling their opinions without notifying them.
+Please do not have your recommenders send aged photocopies of recommendation letters written on your behalf, for a different organization, a decade ago.
 Each letter should be written reasonably recently and specifically about your application to our foundation.
+Otherwise we will gladly award you with a summer residency in December, 1998.

-Another excellent question recently posed by a prospective applicant.
+recently posed by a prospective applicant.
 Basically, when you submit letters of recommendation, we keep them on file in the anticipation of receiving another application from you within the bounds of the same medium.
-Should you choose to re-apply with a work sample in a different medium--whether reflective of a leap as broad as painter to memoirist, or as relatively narrow as journalist to playwright--please do have new letters written on your behalf, specifically detailing the recommenders' experience with your work in this new medium or, if this is a new step for you, the recommenders' sense of what your recent interest in this new medium says about your work as they have known it up to now.
+Should you choose to re-apply with a work sample in a different medium -- whether reflective of a leap as broad as painter to memoirist, or as relatively narrow as journalist to playwright -- please do have new letters written on your behalf, specifically detailing the recommenders' experience with your work in this new medium or, if this is a new step for you, the recommenders' sense of what your recent interest in this new medium says about your work as they have known it up to now.

 Do you favor certain types of artists / writers?